-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include severe dizziness, weakness, fainting.NOTES:

 Do not share this medication with others.

-Check your blood pressure regularly while taking this medication, especially when you first start this drug or when your dose is changed.
-Learn how to monitor your own blood pressure at home, and share the results with your doctor.MISSED DOSE:
+Check your blood pressure and pulse (heart rate) regularly while taking this medication.
+Learn how to check your own blood pressure and pulse at home, and share the results with your doctor.MISSED DOSE:

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.STORAGE: